bitwiseshiftleft/factorio-router/README.md

 Smart routers use extensive circuitry.
 Each green wire carries the following signals:

 * For each item, the number of those items being put on the belt in that tick.
 This must remain less than 64.
+(In Factorio 2, this part will probably be removed, to be replaced by the ability to read the full incoming belt contents, assuming that has low enough UPS cost.)
 * For each item, 64 times a demand factor for that item.
 * The connected signal ![connected_signal_icon](resources/connected.png) is set to -64 by each smart router.
 So if it's -64 then one smart router is connected, and if it's -32 then two smart routers are connected.
 * The leaf signal ![leaf_signal_icon](resources/leaf.png) is set to 64 by each leaf (requester and/or provider) port.
 This is currently only used to turn the port indicator light blue.